-An initial consultation document was released during 2016, requesting authorities to answer a number of questions, which the Council has responded to (further detail included in a report to Cabinet on 20th September 2016).
-However, there remains uncertainly surrounding how the new system will be phased in and in what form.
+There remains uncertainly surrounding how the new system will be phased in and in what form - the approved pilots being trialled around the Country will support the Government in forming the final model.
 Therefore, no financial assumptions based on the new system have been included with the Council's financial plan at this stage - these will be fed into the plans once we have more certainty around how the system will operate.